firebears-frc/flagpole/README.md

 # flagpole
 Arduino programs for our Neopixel flag.

-Actually, this runs on a Trinket from Adafruit: <https://learn.adafruit.com/introducing-pro-trinket>.
-Within the Arduino IDO, choose the board of "Adafruit Trinket 8Hhz" and the programmer set to "USBtinyISP".
+This runs on a Trinket from Adafruit: <https://learn.adafruit.com/introducing-pro-trinket>.
+Within the Arduino IDE, choose the board of "Adafruit Trinket 8Hhz" and the programmer set to "USBtinyISP".

 The Trinket/Gemma library may be preinstalled in your Arduino IDE program.
 If it isn't, install the library:  <https://learn.adafruit.com/adafruit-arduino-ide-setup/arduino-1-dot-6-x-ide>